-78-week data, including a comparison of major medical event rates approximately 18 months before and after UX007 treatment, are expected in the second half of 2016.
+78-week data, including a comparison of major medical event rates approximately 18 months before and after UX007 treatment, as well as long-term safety and exercise tolerance data, are expected in 2016.
 We are planning to initiate a Phase 3 study in LC-FAOD patients in 2017 based on the interim Phase 2 data.
-We intend to provide further details after completing discussions with the regulatory authorities.
 The Phase 3 trial design and endpoints continue to be optimized prior to discussion with regulators.
 Further details are expected to be provided after discussions with regulatory authorities.